Hyderabadi Muslims: Demographics and distribution

+In the United States, Hyderabadi Muslims form a close-knit segment of the South Asian diaspora, with significant populations concentrated in metropolitan areas such as Chicago, Detroit, Dallas, Houston, Atlanta, the San Francisco Bay Area, and New York City.
+Among these, Chicago and Dallas are known to have some of the largest and most active Hyderabadi Muslim communities.
+These communities have established mosques, cultural centers, and organizations that reflect their unique Deccani heritage.
+For instance, the Masjid-e-Alam in Chicago, the Dallas Islamic Center, and Masjid-e-Khadeejah in Garland, Texas, are closely associated with Hyderabadi Muslim founders and patrons.
+Other mosques like the Al-Noor Society in Chicago and several community mosques in Detroit’s suburbs such as Islamic Association of Greater Detroit (IAGD) in Rochester Hills and others in Canton, as well as Houston’s Hillcroft district, also see significant involvement from Hyderabadi Muslims.
+Organizations such as the Hyderabadi American Society and informal networks across states actively host events that blend faith, food, and identity.

+In recent years, many younger-generation Hyderabadi Muslims in the diaspora have increasingly intermarried with other South Asian diaspora communities — including Pakistanis, North Indian Muslims, and Bangladeshis — leading to more culturally blended households.

 Classification

 Hyderabadi Muslims today, refer to the Urdu speaking Muslim community, from the 1801 landlocked princely state of Hyderabad, who developed a distinct cultural identity from other Dakhini Muslims.
 Even though the princely state of Hyderabad had once reached the southernmost points of India, it's the culture from the known landlocked territories of the Nizam, that constitutes Hyderabadi Muslim culture, while the Dakhini Muslims of the Carnatic, and the Circars, developed their own distinct culture, and culinary tradition.
 The Chaush community, even though they speak Urdu, and live in the erstwhile Hyderabad State, are usually not considered Hyderabadi Muslims, since they came recently to the region.
 Even though they absorbed many Hyderabadi Muslim cultural features, namely language and cuisine (Chaush cuisine has more Arab influences), they're a more homogeneous group, of Hadhrami Arab ancestry, and reside in close knit Chaush communities such as the Barkas neighborhood of Hyderabad.
 This is compared to most Hyderabadi Muslims, who have ancestries from various ethnic origins, most notably from Northern India, are less a homogeneous group.